CrestoneDigital/voxly-documentation/source/interactions.rst

 In an effort to track and improve caching, Voxly tracks when a cached response or a fresh response is sent to the the user and is shown in the logs.

-View the Interaction Guides here:    :ref:`Interaction Guides`
+See Interaction Guides here:    :ref:`Interaction Guides`